Business account in Germany: what it is and how to open one (step-by-step guide)

 GmbH & UG

-• Detailed financial reporting for directors and tax consultants.
+Detailed financial reporting: Provide insight for directors and tax consultants.

 Partnerships (GbR, OHG, KG & others)

-Bottom line: Whether you're a freelancer, running a GmbH, UG, or GbR – the best business account is one that fits how you actually work.
-Think of functionality, flexibility, and long-term value.
+Bottom line: Whether you're a freelancer, running a GmbH, UG, or GbR — the best business account is one that fits how you actually work.
+Want a quick side-by-side view of fees, features, and account types?
+Check out the Vivid Business account comparison to see what best fits your business needs.

 Step-by-step: how to open a business account in Germany